The Google search engine has become more focused on videos in the last several years.

 There are two main approaches to video SEO: uploading a video on your YouTube channel and hosting it on your own domain.

 A lot of companies nowadays are more willing to upload a video on YouTube and then embed it on their own site instead of hosting it on their own domain.
 It’s simple and easy, plus you’ll get to configure whether you want to autoplay video or not.
-In addition to that, YouTube itself is a platform which is good for content promotion.
+In addition to that, YouTube itself is a platform that is good for content promotion.

 These are the three main reasons: